🧡 Skip to main content🔍 Skip to search

 Ping server

-So, let us add the Run CMD Command Action and configure to ping the remote server.
-Write ping -n 1 www.example.com into the Command line input in Command tab of the Run CMD Command Action properties.
+So, let us add the Run CMD Command Action and configure it to ping the remote server.
+Write ping -n 1 www.example.com into the Command line input in the Command tab of the Run CMD Command Action properties.

 Command line: ping -n 1 www.example.com